By Ellis Nassour

 On June 28, 1946, as Margaret and her sister Elaine (an actress, stage manager, and producer/director who died in 1986) made plans for their mother's 58th birthday celebration the next day, Miss Perry had a fatal heart attack.

 She was $300,000 in debt and living on $800 a week from her Harvey royalties.
 Once a reporter questioned her support of things theatrical.
 He asked, "Why do you devote so much of your money and time to such thankless activities?"
 Replied Tony, "Thankless?
 They're anything but that.
-I'm just a fool for the theater."
+I'm just a fool for the theatre."

 "True," said Margaret.
-"Theater was Mother's great love, what she lived and breathed.
+"Theatre was Mother's great love, what she lived and breathed.
 Her outstanding trait was that she cared.
 It didn't matter if you were a janitor, cab driver, or, on that pedestal of pedestals, an actor."